Important Updates: Credential Scholarship Changes and Apprenticeship Opportunities

 Associate’s Degree Scholarship and Bachelor’s Degree Scholarship

-Recipients agree to complete between 9 or more credits in a one-year (3-semester) time period.
-The scholarships include core early childhood education courses and one general education course per contract.
-Scholarships may be renewed annually contingent on funding and the recipient continuing to meet eligibility requirements
+Recipients agree to complete between 9 to 30 credits in a one-year (3-semester) time period.
+The scholarships include core early childhood education courses and general education courses required for degree completion.
+Scholarships may be renewed annually contingent on funding and the recipient continuing to meet eligibility requirements.